ragley/Ragleys-STR/README.md

 7. Press the x at the top or ESC to close the UI

 ## Playing the Game
 If you've made it this far, congrats!
 You've finished the installation process and can start playing with your friends!
-I've included some helpful tips that can increase stability when playing.
+### IMPORTANT
+To get animations to properly play, you __CAN NOT__ join a server from a new game.
+You __MUST__ load a save, __THEN__ enter the server.
+This is beyond my ability to fix, it's something to do with how the nemesis for generates hashes for animations etc. The process for starting a new character is as follows:
+1. Launch the game and create your character.
+2. Choose your start and sleep in the bed.
+3. Make a __MANUAL__ save
+4. Exit to main menu
+5. __LOAD__ the save (Not continue)
+6. Connect to the server
-### Tips When Playing (WIP)
+### Other Helpful Tips When Playing
 1. Don't Save when playing on a server.
 The server/STR handles this.
-2. Try to allow the party leader to enter cells first, both interior and exterior to avoid the issue of invisible enemies.
+2. Try to allow the party leader to enter cells first, both interior and exterior to avoid the issue of invisible enemies, etc.
 3. If you experience bugs and aren't sure whats causing them first refer to: https://github.com/tiltedphoques/Mod-Compatibility or https://wiki.tiltedphoques.com/tilted-online/guides/troubleshooting for information on STR and mods.
    - I will do my best to avoid these in the installation process but its not yet very solid at what works properly with STR.
-   - If you check that mod compatability page and also check the modpages of the installed mods and still can't figure it out, post an issue and I will try to help as best I can.
+   - If you check that mod compatability page and also check the modpages of the installed mods and still can't figure it out, post the problem in the troubleshooting channel of the discord and I will try to help as best I can.
 4. Always have the party leader join the server first and create the party.
    - The party leader should be physically in front of the party when travelling to ensure they are the first to enter a new cell
    - The party leader should be the only person progressing quests to help keep everything synced.
      - If someone other than the party leader progresses a quest, have the party leader repeat the same steps to catch up.
 5. Do not join a server before selecting your start.
 This can cause problems.

 ### Racemenu Edits
 To attempt to ensure racemenu changes are synced in game, follow these steps.
 1. Launch STR from MO2